 There are many misconceptions and prejudices about alternative medicine, caused by the lack of information about what it really is.
-Very often people have different ideas about alternative medicine, like: witches who prepare miraculous drinks, old woman who uses in the treatment leeches, urine and feces, secretive women doing abortions deep in the woods and away from the public eye, men who extract teeth with carpentry pliers, "bone breakers" who adjust the spine with many pains and screams, various religious sects that brainwash and "cast out demons", then tarot, tea leaves or coffee divination, throwing beans for divination and similar activities take are taking place at various esoteric fairs.
+Very often people have different ideas about alternative medicine, like witches who prepare miraculous drinks, an old woman who uses it in the treatment of leeches, urine, and feces, secretive women doing abortions deep in the woods and away from the public eye, men who extract teeth with carpentry pliers, “bone breakers” who adjust the spine with many pains and screams, various religious sects that brainwash and “cast out demons”, then tarot, tea leaves or coffee divination, throwing beans for divination and similar activities take are taking place at various esoteric fairs.

 Classification of alternative medicine

 The term “alternative medicine” is the most used name for all unconventional medical systems.
 Most of them are not a substitute (alternative) to classical biomedicine, but its addition, while systems that have elaborated diagnostics, preventive care, and curative remedies (such as ayurveda, homeopathy, traditional Chinese medicine, etc.) can be an alternative because they act like biomedicine only in a different way.
 For this reason, since all methods of unofficial medicine are not an adequate alternative to official biomedicine, EUNES has classified “alternative” medicine into 4 branches: